kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 **Simulation**: RTL design is checked for adherence to its specification using simulation.
 This helps finding and fixing bugs in the RTL design in the early stages of design development. iVerilog gives the framework to achieve this. iVerilog in short to [Icarus Verilog](http://iverilog.icarus.com/) is an open source toolchain for simulation and synthesis.
 Although it is used only for simulation due to it's potential advantages Yosys brings as a synthesis tool (*more details in later parts*). iVerilog frameowrk requires the RTL desgin file and a test bench file for simulation.
+Note: Simulation in iVerilog means Synthesiszing the test bench!

 A test bench file specifies stimulus to the input ports of the RTL design.
 This way the designer could verify the design for every change at its input ports, the change in the output.
 The simulation output of iVerilog can be taken as a value change dump ('.vcd') file that could then be visualized in GTKWave.